Sky View Lounges Around the World

 Buenos Aires, Argentina

-Visit Sky Bar – In the Hotel Pulitzer on the 13th floor is where you will revel in this cosmopolitan atmosphere.
-This bar was recommended by some locals, and I always love to visit any place a local steers me.
-Great relaxing music and a casual chill vibe is just what you need after a day of sightseeing and getting yourself ready for an evening of dancing.
+Visit Sky Bar – In the Hotel Pulitzer on the 13th floor, you will revel in this cosmopolitan atmosphere.
+This bar was recommended by some locals, and I always love to visit any place local steers me.
+Great relaxing music and a casual chill vibe are just what you need after a day of sightseeing and getting yourself ready for an evening of dancing.